 Another angry, even apoplectic, old white man who can’t accept change?
 No, I don’t wish for the bad old days when we were less respectful of women, other races, the disabled, people’s sexual orientation, and the like.
 I wish for a citizenry who respects the constitution, differing opinions, and love of country.
 I believe I’ve earned that right without becoming fodder for the feckless crowd who wish to decimate our way of life — the republican form of government, imperfect as she is — that has served so many, for so long and dare I say, so well.

 Is there anyone to blame for this divisiveness?
 Are we all to blame; our citizens, you, and me?

 I’m not naive.
 I know there are lots of people who have no time for any civic involvement.
 They are just trying to balance family and career, some surely struggling.
 However, there are also those who aren’t interested in civic engagement or just don’t care.
 Perhaps saying to themselves, “How could just one person, like me, make a difference?”
 Try it.
 Turn off the TV, lose your iPhone® for a while.
 Get off your butt — get involved.
 Maybe something similar to the Tea Party (though reviled by many on the Left) that began as a grassroots movement and grew into a large and effective organization.
-Then, there was a piece on 60 Minutes about On Small Step at a Time, A Story Corps by Dave Isay who brings people together across the political divide.
+Recently, there was a piece on 60 Minutes about On Small Step at a Time, A Story Corps by Dave Isay who brings people together across the political divide.
 People sit face to face and actually listen to one another without name-calling.
 From what little research I did, this sounds like a great initiative.

 If we are not awakened from and stand up to, the forces that are leading the U.S.A. astray, a tsunami of Radical Left-Wing iconoclast ideology will soon flood our country and wash like-minded citizens and me, struggling to stay afloat and reminiscing about better times and nostalgic — no desperate — for our country that used to be.